cwatkins/miaw-client/README.md

-# Salesforce Messaging Client
+# Messaging for In-App and Web Client

-A TypeScript client library for Salesforce's Messaging for In-App and Web APIs.
+A TypeScript client library for Salesforce's [Messaging for In-App and Web](https://developer.salesforce.com/docs/service/messaging-api/overview) APIs.

 ## Features